School Psychology - Masters plus Certification

 About the Program

-Millersville University offers a School Psychology Certification Program approved by the National Association of School Psychologists (NASP) and designed to meet the needs of full time students in addition to those of the working professional.
+Millersville University offers a School Psychology Certification Program approved by the National Association of School Psychologists (NASP) and designed to meet the needs of full time students in addition to those of many working professionals.
 Candidates earn a Master of Science Degree in Psychology and engage in additional curricular experiences as they complete the 64-semester hour, post baccalaureate course of study leading to certification in school psychology in the Commonwealth of Pennsylvania.
-Candidates may also transfer into the program after earning a master's degree in Psychology or related field.
+Candidates may also transfer into the program after earning a master's degree in Psychology or closely related field (see FAQ for more details).
 Upon successful completion of coursework and practicum, candidates engage in a full year, 1200 hour internship.

 The goal of the program is to prepare students for entry level positions as school psychologists in the Commonwealth of Pennsylvania who will work with students in school settings.
 In keeping with the ecological perspective, students are prepared to affect student learning through direct assessments and interventions as well as through collaboration with families, teachers, administrators, and community liaisons.
 The program emphasizes best practices including the Response to Intervention (RtI) model and diversity awareness.